-Some are better than others, but everybody’s who’s honest about these types of things agrees that the JUUL really sucks in this regard.
+Some are better than others, like the ones listed in the table below, but everybody’s who’s honest about these types of things agrees that the JUUL really sucks in this regard.

 I’m not bashing pod mods, either.
 They do serve a purpose; I use them all the time.